Temperature-controlled cargo

 - Active — cargo is kept within the desired temperature range using active temperature control and refrigeration systems

-Due to a much lower volume of cargo transported using active temperature-controlled packaging, there isn't enough data to provide market rates for active TC.
+Due to a much lower volume of cargo transported using active temperature-controlled packaging, there currently isn't enough data to provide market rates for active temperature controlled cargo.
+However, Xeneta is constantly monitoring this and will publish market rates as soon as there is sufficient data density.